youngnuaa/iShapeInst/README.md

 ## Acknowledgements

-iShapeInst is based on [detectron2](https://github.com/facebookresearch/detectron2),[sparseinst](https://github.com/hustvl/SparseInst), [OneNet](https://github.com/PeizeSun/OneNet), [DETR](https://github.com/facebookresearch/detr), and [timm](https://github.com/rwightman/pytorch-image-models), and we sincerely thanks for their code and contribution to the community!
+iShapeInst is based on [detectron2](https://github.com/facebookresearch/detectron2),[SparseInst](https://github.com/hustvl/SparseInst), [OneNet](https://github.com/PeizeSun/OneNet), [DETR](https://github.com/facebookresearch/detr), and [timm](https://github.com/rwightman/pytorch-image-models), and we sincerely thanks for their code and contribution to the community!

-## Citing SparseInst
+## Citing iShapeInst

-If you find SparseInst is useful in your research or applications, please consider giving us a star &#127775; and citing SparseInst by the following BibTeX entry.
+If you find iShapeInst is useful in your research or applications, please consider giving us a star &#127775; and citing SparseInst by the following BibTeX entry.

 ## License